coopengo/coog-admin/doc/coog_deployment_with_coog_admin.md

 You can either create a new database or use an existing database dump.

-If you want to create an empty database, run the following commands

 ``` bash
 ./postgres client
 create database <db_name>;